panaverse/panaverse.github.io/README.md

 ENS News:
 [Ethereum Domain Names Top NFTs as Most Traded Asset on OpenSea](https://decrypt.co/109028/ethereum-domain-names-top-nfts-as-most-traded-asset-on-opensea)

+The Web 2.0 and Web 3.0 layers can easily be extended to develop Metaverse experiences, which is the third layer in our stack.
+The backend will remain more less the same, the front-end will move towards 3D XR experiences from 2D user interfaces.

 The metaverse development stack can be may be an open ecosystem with browser acting as a sort of operating system: